hunain-saeed/Medx-backend/README.md

 ## MEDX-Backend

+Medx is an online doctor appointment booking web app.
+features:
+-Separate View for Doctor and Patient
+-Profile Maintenance
+-Mongo Db
+-Appointment Recordss
-Medx is an online doctor appointment booking web app This is a backend server of Medx, , built on Nodejs.
+This is a backend server of Medx, , built on Nodejs.

 ## Installation and Setup Instructions